Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 3: Difficulty ratings should appear on all recipes on the home page as well as the individual recipe details pages

 ### Tasks:
-- [x] Add difficulty field to Recipe model
+- &check; Add difficulty field to Recipe model
-- [x] Add custom difficulties choices to field options
+- &check; Add custom difficulties choices to field options
-- [x] Add difficulty field to RecipeForm in forms.py
+- &check; Add difficulty field to RecipeForm in forms.py
-- [x] Add recipe difficulty tag to recipe_details template with logic
+- &check; Add recipe difficulty tag to recipe_details template with logic
-- [x] Add content and styling for recipe difficulty to recipe_details template
+- &check; Add content and styling for recipe difficulty to recipe_details template
-- [x] Test functionality
+- &check; Test functionality

 17. As a **user** I can **see the approximate amount of people that the recipes can serve** so that **I can easily adjust the ingredient amounts to match the number of people I am cooking for**